Orphan School Creek (Fairfield): Geography

-The creek starts just below Cowpasture Road, opposite of Stockdale Crescent Reserve, at Bossley Park, on the border with Abbotsbury, and flows in a generally eastern direction before emptying into Prospect Creek on the southern border of Fairfield and northern Canley Vale at Vincent Crescent Reserve.
-The creek is a mostly natural waterway that is surrounded by Coastal Swamp Oak Forest, though at its confluence with Clear Paddock Creek, at the western end (around Wakeley near King Road), it flows through a concrete channel and piped system.
+The creek starts just below Cowpasture Road, opposite Stockdale Crescent Reserve, at Bossley Park, on the border with Abbotsbury, and flows generally eastwards before emptying into Prospect Creek at Vincent Crescent Reserve, on the border between Fairfield and Canley Vale.
+It is approximately 12 km long and has a catchment area of 38 km2.
+Its tributaries include Clear Paddock Creek and Green Valley Creek.

+Orphan School Creek is predominantly a natural waterway bordered by Coastal Swamp Oak Forest, although sections have been modified for urban drainage.
+Its middle reach between Smithfield Road and King Road includes a concrete-lined channel, which in places is narrow and carries shallow flows, giving it a brook-like appearance.

-Having a catchment area of 38 km2, it is approximately 12 km in length, and has two tributaries, Clear Paddock Creek and Green Valley Creek.
-St Elmos Drain is the concrete lined channel part of the creek that runs for 500 m, then it is piped for another 500 m, and is followed by a 1 km stretch of natural waterway with a riparian zone to its confluence with Orphan School Creek.
+St Elmos Drain forms part of the drainage network associated with the creek.
+It consists of approximately 500 m of concrete-lined channel followed by 500 m of piped drainage and approximately 1 km of natural waterway and riparian zone before its confluence with Orphan School Creek.

 The creek flows through several parks and nature reserves, which are a continuous strip of parkland bordering a riparian zone.
 From west to east they include, Allambie Park, Coolatai Park, Powhatan Park, Wylde Park, Devenish Street Reserve, Galloway Reserve, Dunleavy Street Park, O'Meally Reserve, Fairfield Indigenous Flora Park (a strict nature reserve unopened to public), Fairfield Golf Course, Dunstan Reserve, Dwyer Park, Esperance Reserve, Goodacre Park, Baragoola Reserve, Endeavour Sports Park, Avenel Park, Prince Street Park, Johnny Mac Reserve, Johnston Park, Ada Street Reserve and Vincent Crescent Reserve.
+During wet weather, treated flows from the Fairfield facility may occasionally be discharged into the Georges River via Orphan School Creek.